vtalpaert/pytorch-geometric-visual-task/README.md

-# Geometric Visual: find the n-th closest node
+# PyTorch Geometric Visual Task: find the n-th closest node

 We solve a task mixing a visual input with message passing between nodes.